daniloCarvalho/shiny-gallery/README.md

 #### Installing Dependencies ####

 To run the Shiny Gallery locally you need to be on Linux or Mac OS X. You also need to install some dependencies.
-These dependencies include the Ruby libraries required to run [Jekyll](http://jekyllrb.com/).
-To isolate these Ruby libraries from others on your system it's strongly recommended that you first install [RVM](https://rvm.io/) (Ruby Version Manager).
+These dependencies include several Ruby libraries, oo isolate these libraries from others on your system it's strongly recommended that you first install [RVM](https://rvm.io/) (Ruby Version Manager).

 Once you've installed RVM you should execute the following from the root directory of the repository: